Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Area of Effect: One creature
 Saving Throw: Neg.

-This spell evaporates moisture from the bodies of the target creature, inflicting 1d8 points of magic damage per level of the caster (maximum 10d8) on a failed Saving Throw vs. Death.
+This spell evaporates moisture from the bodies of the target creature, inflicting 1d8 points of magic damage per level of the caster on a failed Saving Throw vs. Death.

 ---